ProdioDesignWorks/notification-service-sdk-prodio/README.md

 # Installation

-$ npm install prodio-notification-service-sdk --save
+$ npm install notification-service-sdk-prodio--save

 # Initialization
-Require the prodio-notification-service-sdk module and initialize the notificationSdk client, passing your base_url  as the first argument.
+Require the notification-service-sdk-prodio module and initialize the notificationSdk client, passing your base_url  as the first argument.
 ```JSX

  var  notificationSdk = require('notification-service-sdk-prodio');